Obama says security ties with Turkey undiminished since coup bid

 Critics say Erdogan has used the coup attempt as a pretext to curtail dissent.

-Obama said the United States would give "honest feedback" to Turkey if it believes the steps Ankara is taking after the coup jeopardize relations with Washington.
+Obama said the United States would give "honest feedback" to Turkey if it believes the steps Ankara is taking after the coup jeopardise relations with Washington.

 Turkey says the mastermind behind the attempted overthrow was U.S.-based Turkish cleric, Fethullah Gulen, and it has demanded his extradition.